flare-labs-ltd/layercake/docs/yellow-paper.md

 Note that the pair of calls to first store a negation that makes bandwidth negative and then positive must be linked by referencing the same `invalidExecutionProofId`.
 This is to ensure that there will always be exactly one of these calls that is valid.
 Otherwise, the second call to reverse a negation could reference any valid execution proof instead of the one that was presented in the initial negation that preceeded it.

 If the bandwidth provider reversed a negation as described above, but they reference an `invalidExecutionProofId` that is actually invalid, then they lose their deposited `amount = negatedBandwidthProvider.currentTotalBandwidth` that they sent to reverse the negation because the corresponding call to `executeNegationOperations()` on the opposite chain will fail.
-This effectively burns most of their deposit of `negatedBandwidthProvider.currentTotalBandwidth` because it is deposited to the system without a valid corresponding execution. `negatedBandwidthProvider.currentTotalBandwidth/negationRewardDenominator` is left in the system as the reward for the next negation that is initiated against this bandwidth provider.

 The successive calls to `storeNegationOperations()` are always earning money for the sender that is actually correct with a claim about an `invalidExecutionProof` being valid or invalid.
 Thus, if a bandwidth provider is continually negated when they have not performed any invalid actions, they are repeatedly going to earn `defaultNegationCost`.